 Signals enter this card from multiple crosspoint cards.
-The control signals from the Frame Communications module determine whether he output stage selects signals from the Primary or Redundant Crosspoint cards.
+The control signals from the Frame Communications module determine whether the output stage selects signals from the Primary or Redundant Crosspoint cards.

-Once an input is selected, the output stage typically reclocks it, unless the signal is not a standard SMPTE video frequency, and the signal is bypassed.
+Once an input is selected, the output stage typically reclocks it unless the signal is not a standard SMPTE video frequency, and the signal is bypassed.

-After the signal passes thru the reclocker stage, it is presented to the rear panel where it may be connected to either an 121232-1 Fiber Optic Output Rear panel or an 121246-1 Differential Pair rear panel.
+After the signal passes through the reclocker stage, it is presented to the rear panel where it may be connected to either a 121232-1 Fiber Optic Output rear panel or a 121246-1 Differential Pair rear panel.

-This card has a two bank dipswitch with 16 total switches.
-12 of them are used to force a bypass condition on each of the 12 individual outputs (Labeled as P1-P12).
+This card has a two-bank dipswitch with 16 total switches.
+Twelve of them are used to force a bypass condition on each of the 12 individual outputs (Labeled as P1 through P12).
 To force a bypass condition on an individual port, move the dipswitch towards the word 'BYPASS' on the PCB.
 To allow it to automatically select the proper mode, move it away from the bypass indication on the PCB.
 The other four dipswitch locations should remain placed toward their labeling on the PCB.
-P1 is a standard Ut400 diagnostic port that provides detailed operational status and control for this card.
+P1 is a standard UT400 diagnostic port that provides detailed operational status and control for this card.

-There are four types of indicators on this card -
+There are four types of indicators on this card:

-- Communications indicator yellow, Illuminated when the card has been addressed by the Frame Controller Module. - 2.
-PS fail LED Red Illuminated when the 3.3V power supply falls out of + 5% tolerance. - 3.
-Reclocker Locked LEDs (12), Green.
+- 1. Communications indicator Yellow.
+Illuminated when the card has been addressed by the Frame Controller Module. - 2.
+PS fail LED Red.
+Illuminated when the 3.3V power supply falls out of + 5% tolerance.

+- 3. Reclocker Locked LEDs (12) Green.
 One of these LEDs is present on the front edge of the card for each input signal.
-They are labeled as 'Locked' 1 12.
-To use the 'Locked' numbering to help identify whether or not an input is present in the router, the Locked 1-12 must be translated to the particular router slot the card is inserted in.
+They are labeled as 'Locked' 1 to 12.
+To use the 'Locked' numbering to help identify whether or not an input is present in the router, the Locked 112 must be translated to the particular router slot the card is inserted in.
 If the card is installed in the input 24-35 slot, for example, Locked 1 refers to input 24 of the system, and Locked 12 refers to input 35 of the system.
-It is important to note that if the reclocker is bypassed, either manually or automatically, signal could still be passing through the output if the LED is off. - 4.
+It is important to note that if the reclocker is bypassed, either manually or automatically, the signal could still be passing through the output if the LED is off. - 4.
 Redundancy selection LEDs.
 These are two LEDs nearest the edge connector of the card that indicate which crosspoint the card is getting the signal from.
 DS15 is labeled P/R and indicates that the card is receiving signals from its redundant crosspoint when it is illuminated.
 DS16, labeled as N/I, indicates that output 0 of the card is receiving signals from its Mezzanine Level redundancy crosspoint card.

-Fiber Interface - (Optional)
+Fiber Interface (Optional)

-Utah 400 systems with fiber connectivity will contain dedicated input and output boards for this purpose.
-Instead of using BNCs for the physical connection, the system utilizes small modules that plug directly into the rear of the UT-400 chassis.
+The MADI system contains the option of using BNC or fiber for the MADI signals.
+Instead of using BNCs for the physical connection, the system can utilize small modules that plug directly into the rear of the UT-400 chassis.